xrdocs/segment-routing/_open-software/SONiC.md

 The major release v202212 contains support for SRv6 uSID.
 These changes were included in June 2022, and include support for the underlay SRv6 Endpoint Behaviors uN and uA; as well as the support of L3VPN constructs (End.DT/DX SIDs).

-Find more details in [the PR](https://github.com/sonic-net/sonic-swss/pull/2335).
+Find more details in the [Github Pull Request (github.com)](https://github.com/sonic-net/sonic-swss/pull/2335).

 ## FRR